bcgov/keycloak-example-apps/examples/oidc/roles/README.md

 - You require an integration with client-type `confidential` before you can start using this example app
 - Navigate to SSO [Onboarding Guide](https://github.com/bcgov/sso-keycloak/wiki/SSO-Onboarding) to learn more about creating an integration
-- After successfully creating an integration through [CSS](https://bcgov.github.io/sso-requests) app, select the integration and under the `Technical Details` tab, click any available environment (Development, Test, Production) button to download a JSON file that contains your integration details
+- Once you've successfully set up an integration via the CSS app, select your integration on the dashboard and access the `Technical Details` tab.
+From there, simply choose the desired environment (Development, Test, or Production) and click the corresponding button to download a JSON file containing your integration details.

 ## Installation